Police ranks of the United States

 The United States police-rank model is generally quasi-military in structure.
-A uniform system of insignia based on that of the US Army and Marine Corps is used to help identify an officer's seniority.
+A uniform system of insignia based on that of the US Military Police of the Army National Guard is used to help identify an officer's seniority.

 Ranks

 Although the large and varied number of federal, state, and local police and sheriff's departments have different ranks, a general model, from highest to lowest rank, would be: